Pacific Wreck Database

 Wreckage

-Bill Champan decided to salvage the wreck between 1965-1968.
-First, a track was required to be cleared to the wreck, to allow access and lifting the wreck onto a trailer flatbed, and then towed out by a bulldozer.
-Due to the wet seasons, and difficulty transporting, the wreck was eventually cut into five major sections and moved by hand to dry land, then taken to South Pacific Motor Sports Club at Port Moresby.
+During 1965, William "Bill" Champan decided to salvage the P-47.
+Between 1965–1966 he worked to clear a track towards the plane.
+By 1968, the P-47 was lifted onto a trailer flatbed then towed out by a bulldozer.
+Due to the wet seasons and difficulty transporting it, the intact plane was cut into five sections and moved by hand onto dry land then trucked to Port Moresby.

 Ray Fairfield adds: